RemeLards/rosbot3_gazebo/README.md

-# roselito_gazebo
+# rosbot3_gazebo

-Utilities for simulating the ROSelito robot.
+Utilities for simulating the Rosbot3 robot.